rodrigobmedeiros/kpmg-project/README.md

 # Mean Car Value API
 ___

 This project implements a API that consumes a dataset containing information on car sales.
-The main objective is obtain use endpoints to obtain mean car values per manufacturer and cities.
+The main objective is use endpoints to obtain mean car values per manufacturer and cities.

 ## Getting Started
 ___